alan-turing-institute/open-research-community-management/README.md

-# Open Research Community Building at The Alan Turing Institute
+# Open Research Community Management at The Alan Turing Institute

 *Establishing cross-community collaborations and promoting open research in data science*

 The [Tools, Practices and Systems (TPS)](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) programme at The Alan Turing Institute under the leadership of Dr. Kirstie Whitaker represents a cross-cutting set of initiatives which seek to build open source infrastructure that is accessible to all and to empower a global, decentralised network of people who connect data with domain experts.

 Led by Dr. Malvika Sharan, TPS Senior Researcher for Open Research, TPS hosts a team of Community Managers funded by different projects at the Institute.
-All Community Managers are brought together as the [Open Research Community Building](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems/community-management-and-open-research) team.
+All Community Managers are brought together as the [Open Research Community Management](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems/community-management-and-open-research) team.
 Members from within the Turing programmes working in similar positions, as well as members from projects collaborating with TPS/*The Turing Way* outside the Turing, referred to as "collaborators in community roles" in this document, are also invited to join this team.

 All members of this team also participate in [*The Turing Way*](https://the-turing-way.netlify.app/welcome) -- an Open Source, Open Collaboration and Community-driven guide to data science, co-led by Kirstie (who is also the founder of the project) and Malvika.